Celebrate Chinese New Year with some great craft projects, ancient Chinese tales, and traditions.

-Starting with East Meets West Show (gold coin entry) on Saturday 9th February, where we bring the best of Wellington's local groups performing alongside top performing artists Jinan Acrobatic Troupe from Shandong Province China, in a fusion of eastern and western performing arts.
+Starting with East Meets West Show (gold coin entry) on Saturday 1st February, where we bring the best of Wellington's local groups performing alongside a top performing Acrobatic Troupe from Chongqing, China, in a fusion of eastern and western performing arts.
 Followed by a fantastic night-sky visual feast with a Fireworks Display from Frank Kitts Park at 9.30pm.

 Welcoming in the New Year: Don'ts ...

 X Don't buy, give or do anything in multiples of four - the Chinese word for 'four' has the misfortune of sounding like the word for 'death' ... very bad!

 X Don't buy sharp objects in the lead up to Chinese New Year's day; anything involving blades or needles means a hard year ahead.
-So avoid cooking, have dinner at our Asian Market.
+So avoid cooking, have dinner at our Asian Market or a Participating Restaurant.

 X Don't wear monochrome fashion; white and black are associated with death and morning.
 Wear reds and golds, and anything colourful.

-X Don't wash your hair on the first day of the year; in the Chinese language, the word 'hair' has a similar sound to the word 'become healthy' so in effect, you'd be washing away one's fortune at the beginning of the New Year.
+X Don't wash your hair on the first day of the Chinese year; in the Chinese language, the word 'hair' has a similar sound to the word 'become healthy' so in effect, you'd be washing away one's fortune at the beginning of the New Year.